Travelling from Cancun to Holbox: All Transport Options

 The taxi can only take you as far as Chiquilá, then you’ll need to get a ferry over to the island.
 To get to your hotel from there, you’ll need to hire another taxi (golf cart) on the island or walk.

-Personally, I tend to only hitchhike when there are no other transport options available.
-As such, I’d definitely recommend all the transport options above before thinking about hitchhiking.
+Personally, I only hitchhike when there are no other transport options available.
+So, I’d definitely recommend all the Cancún to Holbox transportation options above before thinking about hitchhiking.

-Additionally, hitchhiking from Cancún to Holbox Island is made more difficult by the fact that Chiquilá is in the middle of nowhere.
-If you go to Chiquilá, you’re going to Chiquilá – it’s not a town people pass through (other than to Holbox).
+Especially considering hitchhiking to the island is made more difficult by the fact that Chiquilá is in the middle of nowhere.
 As such, the number of people (and vehicles) heading there each day is relatively small.

 But, it’s not impossible to hitchhike to Chiquilá (you’ll still have to pay for the ferry).
 Start early and have a Plan B if you don’t find a ride in a timeframe that suits you.